Ikaguia/fvtt-ready-set-roll-sw5e/README.md

 ![Foundry Versions](https://img.shields.io/endpoint?url=https%3A%2F%2Ffoundryshields.com%2Fversion%3Fstyle%3Dfor-the-badge%26url%3Dhttps%3A%2F%2Fraw.githubusercontent.com%2Fsw5e-foundry%2Ffvtt-ready-set-roll-sw5e%2Fmaster%2Fmodule.json&color=ff601e&label=Compatible%20Foundry%20Versions)
 ![GitHub all releases](https://img.shields.io/github/downloads/sw5e-foundry/fvtt-ready-set-roll-sw5e/total?style=for-the-badge&label=Module%20Downloads)

-**Ready Set Roll SW5E** is a Foundry VTT module that accelerates the built in rolling system of the [Foundry SW5e system](https://github.com/sw5e-foundry/sw5e).
+**Ready Set Roll for sw5e** is a Foundry VTT module that accelerates the built in rolling system of the [Foundry sw5e system](https://github.com/sw5e-foundry/sw5e).
 It allows for quick rolls with advantage, disadadvantage, and other modifiers for skills, items, ability checks, and saving throws.
-This module is a conversion of [MangoFVTT](https://github.com/MangoFVTT)'s [Ready Set Roll for 5e](https://github.com/MangoFVTT/fvtt-ready-set-roll-5e) module, which is a complete rewrite and modernisation of [RedReign](https://github.com/RedReign)'s [Better Rolls for 5e](https://github.com/RedReign/FoundryVTT-BetterRolls5e) module, which is no longer supported, and no longer functional as of more recent versions of FoundryVTT.
+This module is a complete rewrite and modernisation of [RedReign](https://github.com/RedReign)'s [Better Rolls for 5e](https://github.com/RedReign/FoundryVTT-BetterRolls5e) module, which is no longer supported, and no longer functional as of more recent versions of FoundryVTT.

-If you are feeling generous, and would like to support Mango's work, you can check out his module for more info.
+Check out [MangoFVTT](https://github.com/MangoFVTT/fvtt-ready-set-roll-5e), the original author of Ready Set Roll for dnd5e!

 ## Installation

 ### Method 1
-1. Start up Foundry and click "Install Module" in the "Add-on Modules" tab.
-2. Search for "Ready Set Roll" in the pop up window.
-3. Click "Install" and the module should download and appear in your modules list.
-4. Enjoy!

-### Method 2
 1. Start up Foundry and click "Install Module" in the "Add-on Modules" tab.
 2. Paste one of the following into the "Manifest URL" field:
     - *Latest Release:* `https://raw.githubusercontent.com/sw5e-foundry/fvtt-ready-set-roll-sw5e/master/module.json`